mvysny/solar-controller-client/README.md

 ## Sqlite

 The CSV file tends to grow quite quickly.
-If you intend to use this tool with Grafana, it's far better to output the data to the sqlite database:
+If you intend to use this tool with Grafana, it's far better to output the data to the sqlite database.
+This requires the `sqlite3` program installed, simply install it via `sudo apt install sqlite3`.

 ```bash
 $ solar-controller-client.kexe /dev/ttyUSB0 --sqlite renogystats.db